 At times where I’ve been the only woman in the department, or at least the only woman at dinner, I’ve seen things quickly get out of hand.

 It starts with guys commenting on girls from other firms or other departments.
 They are either ugly, have great asses, or are begging to be fucked.

-Or there are some downright gross comments.
-I left the table one day a 3rd-year analyst started describing how he would like to suck milk from the nipples of an 8-month pregnant woman working in back-office.
+And there are some downright gross comments.
+I left the table one day a 2nd-year analyst started describing how he would like to suck milk from the nipples of an 8-month pregnant woman working in back-office.

 I tried mentioning it to some of my bosses, but no one ever had a talk with any of the guys.
 They just told me to be more vocal at dinner and tell them their comments bothered me.